Contextual Scenario Generation for Two-Stage Stochastic Programming

 \subsubsection{MNV Formulation}

-This section presents the MNV problem as considered by \citet{narum2024problem}.
-There are $m$ products available for production.
-The decision maker wishes to select a production plan to produce at most $P$ items while respecting the overall production capacity $C$.
-They wish to solve
+This section presents the MNV problem as considered by \citetSM{narum2024problemSM}.
+There are $N$ products available for production.
+The decision-maker wishes to select a production plan to produce at most $P$ items while respecting the overall production capacity $C$.
+They wish to solve:

 where \(y_i\) represents the amount of product $i$ produced, \(t_i\) represents the binary decision indicating that product $i$ is eligible for production, and \(c_i\) is the product $i$ production cost.